nithinv89/RepData_PeerAssessment1/PA1_template.md

 # Imputing missing values

-### Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with ????????s)
+### Calculate and report the total number of missing values in the dataset
 any(is.na(read$steps))
 sum(is.na(read$steps))

 ### Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc
 ### Create a new dataset that is equal to the original dataset but with the missing data filled in
 fil <- function(steps, interval) {